netdata/netdata/backends/README.md

         metrics are sent to the database in `JSON` format.

-2. Only one backend may be active at a time.
+2. Currently, only one Backend can be active at a time.
+(Except for Prometheus who scrapes the data from Netdata API).

-3. Netdata can filter metrics (at the chart level), to send only a subset of the collected metrics.
+3. Netdata supports the filtering of charts, so that the user can specify which metrics will be sent to the backend.

-4. Netdata supports three modes of operation for all backends:
+4. Netdata currently supports **three modes** of operation for all backends:

     -   `as-collected` sends to backends the metrics as they are collected, in the units they are collected.
 So, counters are sent as counters and gauges are sent as gauges, much like all data collectors do.
 For example, to